QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 Debug and Verbose levels can generate large volume of logs and are intended for development/troubleshooting only.

 To override global settings for a specific component, create a new key under the root key mentioned above and name it as the executable name, without ``.exe`` extension.
-For example, to change qrexec-agentís log level to Debug, set it like this:
+For example, to change qrexec-agent‚Äôs log level to Debug, set it like this:

 |qtw-log-level.png|